 Housing is identified by the CWS and $1,000 of the $3,500 stipend must be used toward housing.
 All students who participate in the Institute will live together.
-Recent housing sites have included Suffolk University (2012) and Boston University (2013).
+Recent housing sites have included Northeastern University (2014), Boston University (2013), and Suffolk University (2012).
 Living together is a tremendous benefit of the Lumpkin Summer Institute.
 By living together, Lumpkin fellows have an opportunity to meet other Wellesley students with similar interests and to make long-lasting friendships.

 - In order to participate in the program, students are required to:

 - Work a total of 40 hours a week for 10 weeks;